 Shared Fault Accidents

 In Illinois, if you are partly at fault, you are not automatically qualified from pursuing the other driver for compensation.
 This state follows a comparative negligence law.
-Even if you believe your accident was partly your fault, you should call the Kryder Law Group, LLC, for help at (312) 223-1700.
+Even if you believe your accident was partly your fault, you should call the Kryder Law Group, LLC, for help.
 A Country Club Hills car accident lawyer may still be able to help you recover compensation.

 Compensation for Your Country Club Hills Car Accident Injuries